peteoshea/scripts-to-rule-them-all/README.md

 The `cibuild` script didn't really make sense to me as different CI systems have different requirements so I have removed it.
 As an example the [test][test] script is called directly from the [ci.yml][ci.yml] GitHub action.

-As for the `server` and `console` scripts then I haven't had a need for them yet so I've just removed them for now.
+As for the `console` script then I haven't had a need for it yet so I've just removed it for now.
-I will recreate them as bash scripts if and when I have a need for them.
+I will recreate it as a bash script if and when I have a need for it.

 I have also created a set of [PowerShell Scripts To Rule Them All](https://github.com/peteoshea/powershell-scripts-to-rule-them-all) for developing also happens on Windows machines.